wymillerlinux/bleak/README.md

 **NOTE:** If you followed option one, you can skip the following, just run `bleak` or enable and run the systemd file, given you have copied and modififed the JSON file.
 If you followed option two, please continue.

 Next, there's two ways of compiling this project.
 One way is to compile on Rasberry Pi itself, which is a bit slow.
-The other way is some cross-compilation hoodoo voodoo magic which I have not explored as of yet.
-Once I figure out to use cross-compliation effectively, I will update this readme.
+The other way is some cross-compilation which takes a bit of paitence as you have to compile a GCC toolchain by yourself.
+Alot goes into GCC such as not limited to Glibc and Bison.
+Once I figure out to use cross-compliation effectively, I will update this readme and probably provide a shell script to automate building such a toolchain.

 Run `cargo` to compile it (I happened to compile this on the Raspberry Pi itself):

-`cargo build --release && cp ./target/release/bleak ~/.cargo/bin && bleak`
+`cargo build --release && cp ./target/armv7-unknown-linux-gnueabihf/release/bleak ~/.cargo/bin && bleak`

 or you can: